CrickDataChallenge/github-introduction/README.md

 ## Prerequisites ##

 Create a GitHub account at [GitHub.com](https://github.com/join).
 The credentials for that account are yours to choose, they are not linked to Crick credentials.
-Once you have a GitHub account it is recommended to enable Two-factor Authenticate (2FA) on it.
+Once you have a GitHub account it is recommended to enable Two-Factor Authentication (2FA) on it.

 ## Terminology ##